 Missing Mercury (Hg) Found in Vulcan Chemical Products in 1999

-As you can see above, one pound of the missing mercury was found in the chlorine product, six pounds were found in the sodium hydroxide, and eleven pounds were found in both the hydrochloric acid and the potassium hydroxide.
+As you can see, 1 pound of the missing mercury was found in the chlorine product, 6 pounds were found in the sodium hydroxide, and 11 pounds were found in both the hydrochloric acid and the potassium hydroxide.
 I realized at this point that mercury residue would probably be found in all chemical products produced by the mercury cell chlor-alkali industry.
 Since the mercury was missing from this industry, obviously no one had been keeping track of it.
 This fact alarmed me greatly because mercury is known to be extremely toxic among public health professionals.
 It is a neurotoxin, which by definition interferes with brain development.
 What if the missing mercury ended up in products consumed by children?
-I knew the American Academy of Pediatrics had published a paper recommending the elimination of all mercury exposure from our children’s environment.4 The question that came to my mind was: Who else uses these mercury cell chemical products, besides scientists working in research laboratories?
+I knew the American Academy of Pediatrics had published a paper recommending the elimination of all mercury exposure from our children’s environment.
+The question that came to my mind was: Who else uses these mercury cell chemical products, besides scientists working in research laboratories?